MichaelHallik/MichaelHallik.github.io/_posts/2021-01-18-Running-Robot-Framework-in-a-virtual-environment.md

 This command has the following structure: <code class="folder">mkvirtualenv [mkvirtualenv options] [virtualenv options] [name-of-virt-env]</code>

-Although only the latter (name-of-virt-env) is mandatory, typically you will specify at least one or more <a href="https://virtualenv.pypa.io/en/latest/cli_interface.html" target="_blank">virtualenv options</a> when creating a new virtual env.
+Although only the latter (name-of-virt-env) is mandatory, typically you will specify at least one or more <a class="postanchor" href="https://virtualenv.pypa.io/en/latest/cli_interface.html" target="_blank">virtualenv options</a> when creating a new virtual env.
 Any such option will be passed on by virtualenvwrapper-win to virtualenv for processing there.

 So, in my case, if I would now issue the command <code class="folder">mkvirtualenv my-env-name</code>, a virtual env with that name would be based off of the Python installation that would be found first in PATH and placed under the specified name into my WORKON_HOME directory.